Non-Emergency Patient Transport and reclaiming travel costs

 Healthcare Travel Costs Scheme (HTCS)

-Patients who do not qualify for PTS may be able to claim a refund for travel costs under the HTCS.
+Patients who are not eligbile for Medical Non-Emergency Transport may be able to claim a refund for travel costs under the HTCS.
 This covers reasonable costs of travelling to hospital or other NHS premises for NHS-funded treatment or diagnostic tests arranged by a doctor or dentist.
 To be eligible, the patient must be on a low income or in receipt of qualifying benefits; and be unable to get a friend or relative to take them.

 Further details can be found on the NHS England website.